gih6/CS1660_Final_Project/README.md

 ## Steps to Connect to GCP

 1. Followed Steps found here to get the json key: https://cloud.google.com/docs/authentication/production
+2. Used this as a resource as well: https://www.tabnine.com/code/java/classes/com.google.auth.oauth2.GoogleCredentials

 Can see in code would throw an error if cannot connect to correct credentials.
 Note the JSON file itself is still locally stored on my computer.